atkison/CyberSecurityClub/README.md

 <br>

 ## <b>UACTF</b>
-If you are competing in UACTF, first off, the Crimson Defense Competition Team welcomes you to the world of cyber security and wishes you the best of luck during the competition.
+If you are competing in UACTF, first off, Crimson Defense welcomes you to the world of cyber security and wishes you the best of luck during the competition.
 Secondly, if you would like to know more about and how to prepare then definitely check out the directory for it!
 Here I'll even help you out, just click the blue button [I am the blue button](/UACTF). <br>
 <br>

 ## <b>Meet the Crimson Defense H@ckers</b>